hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/design-handoff-to-engineering.md

 - Scroll behavior or sticky elements
 - Form submission triggers

+Examples to consider:
+- Data validation boundaries (character limits, format requirements)
+- User behavior scenarios (rapid clicking, navigation during processes)
+- System failure states (API errors, network issues)
+- Business rule exceptions (user role differences, geographic restrictions)
+- Integration-specific requirements

+List specific cases for this feature:
+- [ ] [Condition]: [Expected behavior]
+- [ ] [Condition]: [Expected behavior]

 ---

-### 🛠 Dev/Engineering Notes (from Design)

-(Optional) Any known technical constraints, performance considerations, or anticipated pain points.
+### 🛠 Dev/Engineering Notes (Optional) Any known technical constraints, performance considerations, or anticipated pain points.
+*Technical implementation details, constraints, and guidance specifically for the development team.
+This section bridges the gap between design intent and technical execution by providing engineering-specific context that isn't captured elsewhere.*
+*Dev/Engineering Notes = "How to build it within our technical ecosystem"  i.e "Here are the technical things the dev team should know while building this feature."*

+Examples of what to include:
+- Framework/library requirements or preferences
+- Performance considerations and optimization notes
+- Integration details (APIs, database changes, third-party services)
+- Browser/device support requirements
+- Implementation phases or priorities (MVP vs. nice-to-have)
+- Technical gotchas, limitations, or workarounds needed

+Specific technical guidance:
+- [ ] [Implementation detail]: [Specific guidance or constraint]
+- [ ] [Technical requirement]: [Why it's needed or how to approach]
+- [ ] [Integration note]: [What developers need to know]

 ---

-### 🔁 Review Expectations

-- Handoff Date: MM/DD/YYYY
- - [ ] Kickoff/Walkthrough with Dev Team: scheduled and performed
- - [ ] Additional walkthrough needed?

----

 ### 🚩 Risks / Considerations

-- API spec not finalized – may need adjustments
-- Edge case for conditional fields requires backend logic
+*Note potential challenges specific to implementing this feature.*
+Examples of what to include:
-- DB schema must be deployed first
+- Dependencies that must be completed first

-### ⚠️ Risk Assessment & Compliance Considerations
-- **Security Impact:** (e.g., new endpoints, data exposure, authentication changes?)
-- **Data Privacy:** (Does it handle PII or sensitive data?
-Do we need a DPA update?)
-- **Regulatory Impact:** (e.g., GDPR, HIPAA, PCI-DSS, etc.)
-- **Third-Party Tools:** (Any new integrations needing legal/security review?)
-- **Accessibility Concerns:** (Does this meet WCAG/ADA standards?)
-- **Rollback Plan:** (What’s the mitigation if something goes wrong?)
+- Unfinalized specs that may change
+- Complex logic requiring coordination between teams
+- Technical constraints specific to this feature

+Feature-specific items:
+- [ ] [Feature-specific risk]: [How it might impact implementation]
+- [ ] [Feature constraint]: [What developers should know]
+- [ ] [Feature dependency]: [What this relies on] Select "dependency" label and move this to the top, before "Overview" section.

 ---

 ### Action Items